solyarisoftware/WeBAD/README.md

 # WeBAD

 WeBAD stay for **We**b **B**rowser **A**udio **D**etection/Speech Recording Events API.
 Pronounce it *we-bad* or *web-ad*.

+## What's the problem of detecting speech?

-The concept is to experiment how to detect audio and especially speech in *continuous listening* mode, on the browser, simply using a Javascript program above the Web audio API.
+You want *continuous listening* audio and speech detection system, voiceonly / voicefirst, touch-less / keyboard-less solution, on the browser, without using any wake-word system, using a javascript-only program, using Web audio API.

+## A simple solution

-The solution here proposed is to get the audio volume of the microphone in real-time, using a Web Audio API scriptprocessor that calculate RMS volume.
+The WeBAD solution here proposed is to get the audio volume of the microphone in real-time, using a Web Audio API script processor that calculate RMS volume.
 A cyclic task, running every N msecs, does some logic above the current volume RMS sample and emits these javascript events: